 The processes described above may result in the need to update or revise this sub-plan.
-This will occur annually as a minimum, or as required and may only be approved by the Environment Manager or delegate.
+This will occur annually as a minimum, or as required and may only be approved by the Environment and Sustainability Lead or delegate.

-Where minor amendments are required to this GWMP, the revised GWMP will be issued to the ER for review and endorsement in accordance with MCoA A30(j).
+Where minor amendments are made to this GWMP, the revised GWMP will be issued to the ER for review and endorsement in accordance with MCoA A30(j).